Carbon Capture, Storage, and Utilization

 • Long-term liability risks.

-• From a technical perspective, storage, infrastructure, commercial unavailability, missing demonstration plants are the significant barriers to the technology.
+• From a technical perspective, storage, infrastructure, commercial unavailability, and missing demonstration plants are significant barriers to the technology.

 Conclusion and Future Aspects